 - Promotion of fruits, vegetables, whole grain products, low-fat and fat-free dairy products, healthy food preparation methods, and health-enhancing nutrition practices

-- Emphasis on caloric balance between food intake and energy expenditure (physical activity/exercise)
+- Emphasis on the caloric balance between food intake and energy expenditure (physical activity/exercise)

 - Links with school meal programs, other school foods, and nutrition-related community services